Malton GO Station: Bus connections

-The local MiWay bus routes do not enter the station bus loop and can be boarded a short distance away at Derry Road, which consists of Routes 18 and 42.
+The local MiWay bus routes do not enter the station bus loop and can be boarded a short distance away on Derry Road.
+These consist of routes 18 and 42.

-The local Brampton Transit bus routes do not enter the station bus loop and can be boarded a short distance away at Derry Road, which consists of Route 14/A.
+Local Brampton Transit buses also do not enter the station bus loop and can be boarded a short distance away on Derry Road, which is served by route 14/14A.